Skip to content

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

-• Memory: A discrete unit of information captured from or about an AI interaction, including its content, metadata, relationships, and provenance.
+• Concept: A discrete unit of knowledge — a single .md file in a bundle, including its content, metadata, relationships, and provenance.
+The atomic element of MIF.

 • Entity: A named thing (person, organization, technology, concept, or file) that can participate in relationships.

-2. JSON-LD Format (.memory.json): Machine-processable, semantically linked
+2. JSON-LD Format (.jsonld): Derived, machine-processable, semantically linked

 • Tags: Both inline #tags and frontmatter tags: [a, b] are supported, with hierarchical tags using forward slashes (#category/subcategory).